zalando-nakadi/bubuku/instance_control/readme.md

 ```

 ### Upgrade
-The command terminates an instance, detaches a volume, creates a new volume and attaches the volume to the created instance.
+The command terminates an instance, detaches a volume, creates a new instance and attaches the volume to the created instance.
 ```
 bubuku_cluster.py upgrade \
                 --cluster-config $CONFIG_PATH \